MizaGBF/GBFAP/readme.md

 - [data.json](https://github.com/MizaGBF/GBFAP/blob/main/json/data.json) is loaded along with config.json and contains the asset catalog and more.

 # Back-End
-Another JSON file is used update purpose:
+Another JSON file is used for update purposes:
 - [manual_constants.json](https://github.com/MizaGBF/GBFAP/blob/main/json/manual_constants.json) contains constant values used by the Updater, loaded and set on boot.
 They are in this separate file for maintainability and clarity.

 More JSON files not specified here might appear in this folder, for development or testing purpose.